Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Stochastic thermodynamics

-Thermodynamic consistency finds different definitions in the literature.
-In this work, we combine its different meanings and refer to a thermodynamically consistent model as that which verifies: \begin{enumerate}[label=(\alph*)] \item Non-decreasing average total EPR $(\dot S_{tot} \geq 0)$ \cite{Eckart,GBYo2019,Esposito_2011}. \item The generalized Clausius relation Eq. \eqref{eq:Gen_clausius} such that the thermodynamic entropy is well-defined \cite{hiddenS,Kwon_2016, Cates_2022, ActiveFields, Horowitz_2014}. \item For isolated systems, the FP satisfies an equilibrium steady state \cite{zwanzig,Kardar2007,Mazenko2006,Lau_2007}. \end{enumerate} In the following section, we present a variational formulation of ST which systematically incorporates this notion of thermodynamically consistent modeling.
+Given the requirement of LDB [Eq. \eqref{eq:LDB}], we refer to a thermodynamically consistent model as that which verifies: \begin{enumerate}[label=(\alph*)] \item Non-decreasing average total EPR $(\dot S_{\rm tot} \geq 0)$ \cite{Eckart,GBYo2019,Esposito_2011}. \item The generalized Clausius relation Eq. \eqref{eq:Gen_clausius} such that the thermodynamic entropy has a well-defined physical interpretation \cite{hiddenS,Kwon_2016, Cates_2022, ActiveFields, Horowitz_2014}. \item For isolated systems, the FP satisfies an equilibrium steady state \cite{zwanzig,Kardar2007,Mazenko2006,Lau_2007}. \end{enumerate} In the following section, we present a variational formulation of (Langevin) ST as a new modeling paradigm which systematically assesses thermodynamic consistency, reconciling the information and physical perspectives of ST.